magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 });
 ```

-Note that we have we passed the author property as an attribute and
+Note that we have passed the author property as an attribute and
 the text as a child node of the `Comment` component.

 If you reload the [localhost:3001](http://localhost:3001/) page you